youssefadelG/HiveBox/README.md

 The project uses GitHub Actions for continuous integration.
 The CI pipeline is defined in .github/workflows/ci.yml and includes steps for linting, building, and testing the code.

 ------------------------------------------------------------
-Thank you for checking out the HiveBox API!
+Thank you for checking out the Youssef HiveBox API!
 If you have any questions or feedback, feel free to reach out.
 Happy coding! 🎉